The Caddy (1953) starring Dean Martin, Jerry Lewis, Barbara Bates, Donna Reed

 - Was the second York Pictures Corporation production, a company owned by Dean Martin and Jerry Lewis.
 Prior to making the film, the duo paid $850,000 to extract themselves from their contract with Screen Associates, the company that had underwritten York’s participation in At War with the Army, the company’s previous production.

-- The Central Intelligence Agency was concerned about the portrayal of race relations in Hollywood films, particularly for foreign consumption, and in the early 1950s quietly contacted a number of film studios about using more African-American actors in small, subtly positive roles.
+- The Central Intelligence Agency was concerned about the portrayal of race relations in Hollywood films.
+In the early 1950s quietly contacted a number of film studios about using more African-American actors in small, subtly positive roles.
 One result was the smattering of black observers in the crowd during this film’s big golf game